 44. The Ugly Sweater

-Get in on the ugly holiday sweater trend by turning it into classroom door décor.
+Get in on the ugly holiday sweater trend by turning it into holiday classroom door decor.
 The more bling, the better!

 45. Home Alone

 Ahhhhh!
 We’re loving this ode to Home Alone, since it is one of everyone’s favorite holiday movies.

 46. Penguin Heads